 1. Keeping your muscles flexible and limber can reduce your chance of injury.

 When our brains tell our body to move it usually does what it’s told.
 But, if our body is not supple and our muscles are tight, the movement will come from another part of the body.
 For example: if we need to bend over from the hips, but we have tight hamstrings, the movement might instead come from the lower back, potentially causing an injury.

 2. Stretching can give you more energy.

-When we have chronically tight muscles, those muscles are essentially under a constant contraction, and using energy.
-Stretching and improving flexibility can help the muscles relax, breaking the cycle of constant tensing, giving us more energy for other things.
+When we have chronically tight muscles, those muscles are essentially under constant contraction and using energy.
+Stretching and improving flexibility can help the muscles relax, breaking the cycle of constant tensing, and giving us more energy for other things.

 3. Flexibility and stretching exercises can make you happy.